With your support, we can continue to be the creative heart of our community!

 Maintenance Madness will help to fund eight necessary operational expenses and upgrades on the SAA and Edwards Place campus.
 These expenses and upgrades include:

-We would be pleased to arrange for you to visit our campus, or to introduce you to a student who has benefited from the generosity of donors like you.
-For more information and to arrange an appointment, please contact our Development Coordinator, Mary Beth Burke, email@example.com.
+We would be pleased to arrange for you to visit our campus!
+For more information or to arrange an appointment, please contact our Executive Director, Betsy Dollar, at firstname.lastname@example.org.

-If you are donating in memory of a loved one, at checkout you may indicate your designation in the "special instructions to the seller" link in PayPal or call us at 523-2631.
+If you are donating in memory or honor of a loved one, you may indicate this in the comments section or call us at 217-523-2631.
 Thank you.